-To determine the effect of the restoration practice over the control group we calculated the log response ratio (lrr)(23) that quantifies the log-proportional change between the means of the two groups compared (32).
-A negative value of the log response ratio implies the effect of the control group was higher than that of the treatment, while a positive value indicates that a treatment leads to an increase in some responses evaluated.
-For each effect size we calculated the lower and upper 95% confidence intervals (CI), when the CIs did not overlap zero, we considered the effect size to be statistically significant.
-All figures and analyses were performed using the packages tidyverse and meta in R (33).
+To determine the effect of the restoration practice over the control group, we calculated the log response ratio (lrr)(23).
+This effect size quantifies the log-proportional change between the means of the two groups compared (32).
+A negative value of the log response ratio implies the effect of the control group was higher than that of the treatment while a positive value indicates that a treatment leads to an increase in some responses evaluated.
+For each effect size, we calculated the lower and upper 95% confidence intervals (CI) using resampling?.
+When the CIs did not overlap zero, we considered the effect size to be statistically significant - I did t-tests though - state that instead please.
+All analyses done in R version 3.5.5 (33), and both the packages meta (citation) and metafor (citation) were used for meta-analytical analyses.
+All support code is published (Cite this Lortie, C.J. and F. Miguel.
+2019.
+A set of R code to test dryland restoration efficacy using meta-analysis.
+Zenodo.
+DOI: 10.5281/zenodo.2653943).

 Table 1.
-Estimators of log response ratio (effect size) and 95% confidence interval (CI) from random effects models.
-Effect of restoration practices and outcomes were considered significant if their estimated 95% confidence intervals did not overlap 0.
-(A) Results of random effects models comparing categories of restoration (active versus passive) and different practices for active (water supply, soil and vegetation) and passive (soil, vegetation and grazing exclusion) restoration.
-(B) Results of random effects models for different outcomes for active (vegetation, soil, habitat and animals) and passive (soil, vegetation and habitat) restoration.
-Restoration outcomes refer to the measures adopted to estimate the effect for each restoration practice reported in primary studies.
+The effect of active and passive restoration practices on dryland ecosystems globally.
+The log response ratio (effect size) and 95% confidence interval (CI) were from random effects models (cite R code here).
+Effect of restoration practices and outcomes were considered significant if their estimated 95% confidence intervals did not overlap 0 and were tested by t-tests with mu = 0.
+(A) Random effects model results comparing restoration practices.
+(B) Random effects model results comparing restoration outcomes.
+The outcomes listed describe target goals from each restoration intervention or practice.